grelade/grelade.github.io/_posts/2022-07-19-what-is-happening-on-wykop-pt1.md

 - existence of **outliers**
 - tags have either **hierarchical or egalitarian** structure when considering users' activity where a minority of users can have unparalleled influence

-In the second part, I plan to inspect further whether these dominant actors utilize special tactics to gain influence.
+In the second part, I plan to inspect what are the voting structure within tags.